craig-feldman/covid-info/index.md

 - Keep a **safe distance** from others.
 - Don’t touch your eyes, nose or mouth.
 - Cover your nose and mouth with your bent elbow or a tissue when you cough or sneeze.
-- Avoid gatherings, particulary in confined spaces and stay home if you feel unwell.
+- Avoid gatherings, particularly in confined spaces and stay home if you feel unwell.

 Learn more on [who.int](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public)